 - Poach Them

 - Cook Them in a Slow Cooker

 - Broil Them

-One of the more typical ways to cook kielbasa is to boil them.
+One of the best ways to cook polish kielbasa is to boil them.

 We will explain a few of the other methods too, so you can decide the one you would like to make, or maybe make them in a new way that you haven't tried before.

 Before I start with the process, here are a few things you will need to boil kielbasa:

 Required Supplies & Tools

 - 2-4 Pounds of Polish Sausage - Kielbasa